Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Respiratory Measurement for Multiple People Using an Array Radar

-where $0<\tau\leq T_0$.
-In this study, we set $T_0=8.0$ s.
+The resultant image $\tau_{\mathrm{r}}(t,r,\theta)$ is called respiratory image that is used in our proposed clustering method.
 In the implementation of the above algorithm, $\tau_\mathrm{r}(t,r,\theta)$ does not represent a respiratory interval when there is no echo from a human target at $(r, \theta)$.
-The computational load can be reduced by setting a certain threshold and calculating the respiratory image, only if the radar image exceeds the threshold.
+The computational load can be reduced by setting a certain threshold and calculating the respiratory image $\tau_\mathrm{r}(t,r,\theta)$ only for $(t, r, \theta)$ with the radar image exceeding the threshold.